-(2) Disconnect the elevator spring feel unit (fig. 3, item 30) at the forward end and tie up clear of the lever.
-Disconnect the upper ends of the flying tail switch gear spring unit (fig. 3, item E2) and connecting rod (fig. 3, item E3) and tie clear of the elevator lever.

-(3) The tailplane selector switch in the cabin should be OFF.

-(4) Fit the Elevator Rigging Lock Ref.
-26FX/95306 to the elevator idling link and control tube between frames 23 and 24 and adjust the elevator control rod (fig. 1, item E4) just aft of the cabin to bring the port control column to neutral.
+- (1) Disconnect the elevator spring feel unit (fig. 3, item 30) at the forward end and tie up clear of the lever.
+Disconnect the upper ends of the flying tail switch gear spring unit (fig. 3, item E2) and connecting rod (fig. 3, item E3) and tie clear of the elevator lever. - (2) The tailplane selector switch in the cabin should be OFF. - (3) Fit the Elevator Rigging Lock Ref.
+26FX/95306 to the elevator idling link and control tube between frames 23 and 24 and adjust the elevator control tube (fig. 1, item E4), just aft of the cabin, to set the control column in the neutral position. - (4) Disconnect the input control tube to the booster assembly lever and centre the booster by aligning the forward face of the blanking plugs on the booster body with the neutral setting marker plate on the channel.

-(5) Adjust control tube A.207361 (fig. 1, item E1), as necessary to bring the starboard control column to the neutral position and re-connect.

-(6) Disconnect the input control tube (fig. 3, item E5) to the booster assembly and centre the booster by aligning the forward face of the blanking plugs on the booster body with the neutral setting marker plate on the channel.

-(7) Adjust as necessary and re-connect the input control tube (fig. 3, item E5) to the booster assembly.

-(8) Adjust the output control tube (fig. 3, item E6) to the elevator lever to bring the elevator to the neutral position.

-(9) Remove the Rigging Lock from the elevator controls between frames 23 and 24.

-(10) Adjust the elevator stops on the control columns to their limits and check that the clearances between the control columns and the instrument panels (with the switch guards up) is not less than $\frac{3}{32}$ in.
-Adjust the control column neutral setting, if necessary to obtain this clearance.

-(11) Lock the input circuit at the elevator booster and check that the backlash at the top of both port and starboard control columns, when moved without force, does not exceed $\frac{3}{32}$ in.

-(12) Remove lock from the input circuit and lock the elevators in the neutral position at the trailing edge.
-The movement at the top of the control columns must not exceed $\frac{3}{8}$ in.

-(13) Remove the lock from one elevator and check the movement in the elevator universal joint.
-This must not exceed 0.20 in. as measured at the trailing edge of the elevator.

-(14) Disconnect the port control column at control tube B.165991 (fig. 1, item E7) and check that the load, measured at the middle of the starboard handgrip to move the control column is 9 lb for elevator down and 7 lb for elevator up.
+Fig. 7 Elevator control stops

+- (5) Adjust as necessary and re-connect the input control tube (fig. 3, item E5) to the booster assembly. - (6) Adjust the output control tube (fig. 3, item E6) to the elevator lever to bring the elevator to the neutral position. - (7) Remove the Rigging Lock from the elevator controls between frames 23 and 24. - (8) Adjust the elevator stops on the control column to their outer limit and check that the clearance between the control column and the instrument panel (with switch guards up) is not less than $\frac{3}{32}$ in.
+Adjust the control column neutral setting, if necessary, to obtain this clearance. - (9) Lock the input circuit at the booster and check that the back lash at the top of the control column, when moved without force, does not exceed $\frac{3}{32}$ in. - (10) Remove the lock from the input circuit and lock the elevator in the neutral position at the trailing edge.
+The movement at the top of the control column must not exceed $\frac{3}{8}$ in. - (11) Remove the lock from one elevator and check the movement in the elevator universal joint.
+This must not exceed 0.20 in. as measured at the trailing edge of the elevator. - (12) Check that the load measured at the middle of the handgrip to move the control column is less than 9 lb for elevator down and less than 7 lb for elevator up.
 Any excess friction must be eliminated.
-The control column load with linkage disconnected at the booster input must not exceed 2 lb.
-Re-connect control tube B.165991 (fig. 1, item E7).

-(15) Check the loads on the port control column, as in sub-para.
-(14) but with control rod A.207361 (fig. 1, item E1) disconnected.
-Re-connect on completion.

-(16) Adjust the port control column stops to give (temporarily) 8 deg down and 20 deg up elevator movement.
+The control column load with the linkage disconnected at the booster input must not exceed 2 lb for control column moved forward and for control column moved aft. - (13) Adjust the control column stops to give (temporarily) 8 deg down and 20 deg up elevator movement.